caviyacht/SodaDungeon2Mod/readme.md

+# Caviar

-# Soda Dungeon 2 MOD
+Caviar is a Soda Dungeon 2 MOD that adds only the finest things in life.

-Welcome to the Caviyacht Soda Dungeon 2 MOD!

-# Versions

-This MOD only works with **Soda Dungeon 2 v1.1.1 (build 104)**.

-> Note: If you need a previous version for any reason, check the release section to see if there is one that meets your needs.

 # Features

-This MOD has many features that will not only improve your quality of life, but will also show you information you did not even know you wanted to know.
+Caviar has many features that will not only improve your quality of life, but will also show you information you did not even know you wanted to know.

-There are two types of features this MOD has: Core Features and Temporary Features.
-Core Features will persist between MOD updates, while Temporary Features may disappear if I no longer find them useful.
+There are two types of features in Caviar: Core Features and Experimental Features.
+Core Features will persist between updates while Experimental Features may be deprecated.

 ## Core Features

-Below are the core features of the MOD.

 ### Adventure UI

 - Current bonus warps
 - Current adventure time
 - Gold per hour (GPH)
-- Essence per hour (EPH) **!!COMING SOON!!**
+- Essence per hour (EPH) **[COMING SOON]**
 - Stein relics per hour (RPH)
   - Only appears when a relic has been earned
 - Stein gold find relics per hour (GFR)